Jargalan Rural District: Population

-At the time of the 2006 National Census, the rural district's population (as a part of the former Raz and Jargalan District of Bojnord County) was 30,659 in 6,965 households.
+At the time of the 2006 National Census, the rural district's population (as a part of the former Raz and Jargalan District in Bojnord County) was 30,659 in 6,965 households.
 There were 32,981 inhabitants in 8,126 households at the following census of 2011.
-The 2016 census measured the population of the rural district as 18,141 in 4,646 households, by which time the district had been separated from the county in the establishment of Raz and Jargalan County, and the rural district was transferred to the new Jargalan District.
+The 2016 census measured the population of the rural district as 18,141 in 4,646 households, by which time the district had been separated from the county in the establishment of Raz and Jargalan County.
+The rural district was transferred to the new Jargalan District.
 The most populous of its 20 villages was Yekkeh Soud, with 2,852 people.